bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-04.md

-# The Road to Triboar, session 04
+# Session 1-04: The Road to Triboar, pt 1

 The heroes made their farewells to the villagers of Frickley the next morning and travelled to Salisha's home village of Breckton, arriving late in the day.